 After your baby arrives, if you decide to breastfeed them, there are still items you'll likely need to limit, such as caffeine and certain types of seafood, per the Centers for Disease Control and Prevention (CDC).
 But what about dental work and breastfeeding?
 If your dentist wants to fill a cavity or perform another treatment, would you have to stop breastfeeding your baby?
+Let's find out!

-Can You Get Dental Work While Breastfeeding?
+Can You Get Dental Work Done While Breastfeeding?